solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 - Issue a hard fork at the highest oc slot and change shred version in Gossip.
 - Execute the current --wait-for-supermajority logic and wait for 75%.

+Before a validator enters restart, it will still respond to LastVotedForkSlots and send Heaviest messages periodically.

 ## Impact

 This proposal adds a new RepairAndRestart mode to validators, during this phase